hansumane/brainfk/README.md

-If your program requires input, you should probably append null-terminator at the end of input, as almost all of brainf#ck programs read the input this way:
+If your program requires input, you should probably append null-terminator at the end of input, as almost all of BrainF#ck programs read the input this way:

 ```
 user@host:~/brainfk$ echo -n "CAB\0" | ./brainfk examples/bubble_sort.bf